MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureScheduleTime
-Remove specified time of day, as the number of minutes after midnight, to check for definition updates.
+Indicates that the cmdlet removes specified time of day, as the number of minutes after midnight, to check for definition updates.

 ```yaml
 Type: SwitchParameter